raspberrypilearning/getting-started-scratch/en/step_7.md

 --- collapse ---
 ---
-title: Set size of your sprite
+title: Set the size of your sprite
 ---

 When you add a sprite to your project its size is set to `100` percent.
 This may be too big or too small for your project.